rails/rails/guides/source/association_basics.md

 end
 ```

+Here, the `FindRecentExtension` module is used to add a `find_recent` method to both the `books` association in the `Author` model and the `deliveries` association in the `Supplier` model.

 ### Association Scoping using the Association Owner

-The owner of the association can be passed as a single argument to the scope
-block in situations where you need even more control over the association
-scope.
-However, as a caveat, preloading the association will no longer be
+You can pass the owner of the association as a single argument to the scope block for even more control over the association scope.
+However, be aware that doing this will make preloading the association impossible.

-possible.
+For example:

 ```ruby
 class Supplier < ApplicationRecord